Lia-droid/icu-rep/CODE_OF_CONDUCT.md

 ## Our Standards

 Examples of behavior that contributes to a positive environment include:

 - Using clear, respectful, polite, and professional language
 - Being respectful of differing viewpoints and experiences
 - Gracefully accepting constructive criticism
 - Focusing on what is best for the community

 Examples of unacceptable behavior include:

-- Trolling, insulting or derogatory comments
+- Trolling, insulting, or derogatory comments
 - Personal or political attacks
 - Harassment in any form
 - Publishing others’ private information without explicit permission